 Concerning the seats for the activities and workshops that will take place during the event, we decided that only ½ of total number of places are going to be available for reservation.
 Thus, it will be possible for visitors to ensure that they will have a place at a certain activity.
 In case the visitors, who claimed a place, are late for more than 15 minutes after the start of the activity, the reserved seats will be made available for other visitors.

-Shop: // shorten and less process details When a certain client goes to the shop he/she initializes his purchase by scanning his/her chip first.
-The salesperson is operating a special application for managing purchases that retrieves the necessary visitor information.
-Then a visitor can choose the products he/she wants to buy.
-Once the ‘basket’ is completed and a customer has enough credits on his balance, the salesperson submits the order.
-The total sum is subtracted from the client’s account and the quantity of purchased goods is decreased accordingly in the records.
-Respective changes are made in the database.
+Shop: During the event visitors are able to buy different food products and beverages at the shops located on the festival grounds.
+When a certain client goes to the shop he/she initializes his purchase by scanning his/her chipped bracelet first.

 Loaning Items: During the festival visitors are able to loan certain items for a limited period.
-This can be done in the special booths equipped with the RFID reader.
-A visitor first asks for an item who wants to borrow and tells for how long he intends to loan it.
-If this item is available at the booth, the worker scans the customer’s bracelet and via a special application activates the loan.
-Different pricing methods can be applied to different types of items.
+This is possible in the special booths equipped with the RFID reader.

 Not returning item on time

-For the clients who don’t return their borrowed items on time, a fine will be set and if they are not able to pay the fine they will face a penalty.
+For the clients who do not return their borrowed items on time, a fine will be set.
+If they are not able to pay the fine, they will face a penalty.

 Lost bracelet In case a client loses or detects a defect in his bracelet, he/she can go to the special RFID-support tent, where a previous client’s bracelet will be deactivated and a new bracelet is to be issued.

-Camping About the way people are going to reserve a camping we decided that one person will be able to reserve for many people only by giving people’s information and emails on the web site and then everybody will have to confirm the reservation.
+Camping As for the camping reservation, we decided that one person is able to reserve for a group of many people only by giving people’s information and emails on the web site.
+Once done, every group member has to confirm the reservation.

 Not following the rules People who do not follow the rules are going to be kicked out from the event and put in a blacklist